 Let’s start by building a very simple report from AdventureWorksDW database with few visuals.
 For this example bring these tables into your model: FactInternetSales, DimCustomer, DimProductCategory, DimProductSubcategory, DimProduct.

 Build a sample report with a Bar Chart on EnglishEducation (from DimCustomer) as Axis, and SalesAmount (from FactInternetSales) as Values.
 Build a Column Chart with EnglishOccupation (from DimCustomer) as Axis, and SalesAmount (from FactInternetSales) as Values.
-Build a Card visual with total of SalesAmount.
+Build a Card visual with a total of SalesAmount.
 Build a Pie Chart with NumberCarsOwned (from DimCustomer) as Legend and SalesAmount as the value.
 Another Pie Chart with EnglishProductCategoryName (from DimProductCategory) as Legend, and OrderQuantity (from FactInternetSales) as Value.
 Also create two filters; one with Gender (from DimCustomer), and another with TotalChildren (from DimCustomer). here is a view of the report;

-In the sample report above NumberCarsOwned 2 is selected in the Pie Chart, and related values to it highlighted in column chart and bar chart respectively.
+In the sample report above NumberCarsOwned, 2 is selected in the Pie Chart, and related values to it highlighted in column chart and bar chart respectively.
 Also the total Sales Amount in the card visual changed from $29 million to $8 million.
-However if you look at the other Pie Chart (mentioned with red area in screenshot above) the Pie chart for product category and quantities are highlighted, but it is not easy to find out exactly which one is bigger (is Clothing bigger or Bikes?).
-Despite the nature of Pie Chart which makes things hard to visualize.
+However, if you look at the other Pie Chart (mentioned with the red area in screenshot above) the Pie chart for product category and quantities are highlighted, but it is not easy to find out exactly which one is bigger (is Clothing bigger or Bikes?).
+Despite the nature of the Pie Chart which makes things hard to visualize.
 There are still more things we can do here to make it more readable.
 If instead of highlighting this pie chart it was filtered (like the card visual) we would have better insight out of this visual.

 Changing the Interaction

-To change the interaction of a chart with other charts, simply select the main chart (the chart that you want to control effect of that on other charts), and then from Visual Tools menu, under Format, click on Edit Interactions.
+To change the interaction of a chart with other charts, simply select the main chart (the chart that you want to control the effect of that on other charts), and then from the Visual Tools menu, under Format, click on Edit Interactions.

 This behavior also can be set to None.
-For example let’s say you want to have a total of sales amount regardless of gender selection, and then a total of sales amount for the selected gender in slicer.
+For example, let’s say you want to have a total of sales amount regardless of gender selection, and then a total of sales amount for the selected gender in the slicer.
 To do this copy the SalesAmount Card Visual, and then click on Gender Slicer. click on Edit Interaction, and set one of the card visuals to None, the other one as default with Filter.